entigolabs/platform-apis/docs/docs/guides/create-or-patch-a-config-template.md

 - **Patching (Inheritance):** If the active template includes the `spec.parentConfig` field, the Operator looks for a template with that name in the parent scope.
 The local template is then applied as a **patch** over the parent configuration.
 - **New Definition:** If `spec.parentConfig` is omitted, the local template is treated as a standalone definition.

-# 3. Creating and Patching Templates.
+# 3. Creating and Patching Templates
 Config Templates are managed via standard Kubernetes manifests.
 Depending on your requirements, you can either create a new configuration from scratch or patch an existing one.

 ## 3.1.
 Patching Strategy (Inheritance)